BAMresearch/SequentialLearningApp/README.md

 The initial sample size and the batch size can be chosen here.
 Some SL algorithms require at least 3 samples.
 It is recommended to not choose less than 4 initial samples.

-This tab lets the user select from several Machine Learning (ML) algorithms and utility functions:
+This tab lets the user select from two algorithms and utility functions:

-(1) Decision Tree Regression - fast but crude algorithm; good for trying different settings and utility functions;

-(2) Scikit Random Forest Regression - fast and powerful algorithm; suitable for getting good results

-(3) Lolopy Random Forest Regression - fast and powerful algorithm; requires instaltation of JAVA SDK;
+(1) Lolopy Random Forest Regression - fast and powerful algorithm; requires instaltation of JAVA SDK;

-(4) Gaussian Process Regression - fast and powerful algorithm;
+(2) Gaussian Process Regression - fast and powerful algorithm;

 Some utility functions, such as MEID and MLID, allow to adjust further hyper parameters.
 As mentioned above, more details on ML algorithms and utility functions can be found in Völker et al. 2021 (Link: http://dx.doi.org/10.13140/RG.2.2.18388.94087/1 ).
 The number of randomized SL runs can be set with the “# of SL runs” slider (standard value=30).
 The “Run” button executes a simulated experiments where the selected SL algorithms solve the optimization problem that has been specified in the “Settings” tab for the set number of SL runs.